arcee-ai/EvolKit/README.md

 # EvolKit

-EvolKit is an innovative framework for automatically enhancing the complexity of instructions used in fine-tuning Large Language Models (LLMs).
+EvolKit is an framework for automatically enhancing the complexity of instructions used in fine-tuning Large Language Models (LLMs).
 Our project aims to revolutionize the evolution process by leveraging open-source LLMs, moving away from closed-source alternatives.

 ## Key Features